-When I gave up the shop in 2000 due to the then turndown in knitting I undertook a Textile Degree, as I had always been interested in anything to do with wool and stitch and so my current business has evolved; now I sell from craft fairs, the internet (my Etsy shop) and my workshop at home.
+I undertook a Textile Degree, as a Mature student. as I had always been interested in anything to do with wool and stitch and so my current online business has evolved; now I sell from craft fairs, the internet (my Etsy shop) and my workshop at home.

-Since then I have built up a thriving cottage industry specialising in hand produced woollen garments in Jacob and other naturally coloured wools, a conservation hobby turned into a business.
+I have built up a thriving cottage industry specialising in hand produced woollen garments in Jacob and other naturally coloured wools, a conservation hobby turned into a business

 I have given up my own sheep due to time restraints but I am still able to buy fleeces from breeders I sold the sheep to, so am sure of the quality, and continue to hand-spin and knit yarn that I have commercially spun up for me in Wales and Yorkshire.

 I see using natural fibres as a framework to build upon, a way of creating patterns, providing a palette of textures and colour.
 My hand-spun yarn develops from the natural shade of the fleece without sorting or blending the colours, every one unique.